 Be aware that this document only describes the application and does not describe not the powerful database system.
-A PDF document and printed manual exist for version 2.1.
+There is a general introduction to the database system (Hd26Eng.pdf, Hdb26Ger.pdf), and an older PDF document for version 2.1.
 Information on later versions, as well as a description of the interpreter and allied programmes (PaleoTax/Map, PaleoTax/Graph, PaleoTax/ Measure) are available from the Internet page of the programme.
-The present document cannot answer all questions and it does not explain all functions of the database.

-There are two versions of the present document: oliva-4.pdf is the version without modifications marked in a different colour (compared to oliva-3.pdf), whereas in oliva-4m.pdf all modifications compared to oliva-3.pdf are marked in a different colour.
+There are two versions of the present document: oliva-5.pdf is the version without modifications marked in a different colour (compared to oliva-4.pdf), whereas in oliva-5m.pdf all modifications compared to oliva-4.pdf are marked in a different colour.
 In the case of a new chapter, only the title of the chapter is marked in this colour.